RabidMexican/profbase-cloud/README.md

 This script should run on a the ProfBase firebase cloud server and automatically send notifications to the users subscribed to modified course schedules.

+This runs on a firebase virtual server.
+To see it in firebase login and then go to [Firebase/project/functions](https://console.firebase.google.com/u/0/project/profbase-79adc/functions/list)

 ## Requirements